Josephine Palazola (1924 - 2020) - Obituary

 A lifelong Memphian, Josephine graduated from Catholic High School.
 Early on in life her skill set working with numbers and her entrepreneurial spirit became apparent.
 In her early 20's she owned and operated a grocery store on Madison Ave.
 She would later go on to assist three generations of Palazola's in the produce business.
 In 2014 she took early retirement from M. Palazola Produce at 90 years old.

-She was a devout Catholic and member of the Immaculate Conception congregation for over 70 years, where she volunteered as a greeter for Saturday afternoon Mass.
-Josephine was an accomplished homemaker, cook, and family seamstress.
-She is known for her ravioli, savvy bridge playing, and quick wit.
+She was a devout Catholic and member of Immaculate Conception congregation for over 70 years, where she volunteered as a greeter for Saturday afternoon Mass.
+Josephine was an accomplished homemaker, cook and family seamstress.
+She is known for her raviolis, savvy bridge playing, and quick wit.
 She was the heart and soul of her large Italian family.

 She touched and impacted many lives over the years and will be deeply missed.